nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Address Book

-1. **Importing Staff List**
+1. **Exporting Staff List**

-    - As a user who needs efficiency, I want to import a staff list into the address book.
+    - As a user who manages staff, I want to export the staff list into json format.
-    - This will help me quickly access contact information for employees and associates.
+    - This will help me share contact information with associates in a file format that can be sent.

 2. **Adding and Editing People**